All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 How is Brexit affecting right to work checks?

-If you are employing EU, EEA or Swiss citizens, you must check the job applicant’s right to work in the same way until 30th June 2021.
+If you are employing EU, EEA or Swiss citizens, you must perform these checks in the same way until 30th June 2021.
 Click here for further information on Brexit’s affect on right to work checks.

 Online right to work checking service

-From 30th June 2021, the only way to check the immigration status of any new EU/EEA/Swiss employees will be through the online right to work checking service.
+From 30th June 2021, the only way to check the immigration status of any new EU/EEA/Swiss employees will be through the online checking service.

 This system, provided by the Home Office, will give employers access to up-to-date, real-time information about a migrants’ right to work.